 While very little remains of the original forts, the brick Fort Pitt Block House still stands in the park.
 It ranks as the oldest surviving structure in Western Pennsylvania.

-Pro Tip: The fountain is an icon of the city.
+Pro Tip: The Point State Park Fountain is an icon of the city.
 Sitting on the edge and watching water blast 150 feet into the air is a must-do in Pittsburgh!

 #4 Fort Pitt Museum